zain18jan2000/Python-SQlite-basics-/README.md

 <p>A database management system (or DBMS) is essentially nothing more than a computerized data-keeping system.
 Users of the system are given facilities to perform several kinds of operations on such a system for either manipulation of the data in the database or the management of the database structure itself.</p>

 <h1>About this tutorial</h1>
-<p>To understand the usage of SQLite database just go through the python files present in this repostitory one by one in the following order,<br>
+<p>To understand the usage of SQLite database, just go through the python files present in this repostitory one by one in the following order,<br>
  1-<b>create_database.py</b> <br>
  2- <b>query.py</b> <br>
  3- <b>search_query.py </b> <br>